MCTgroupB/Team-members-bio/README.md

 We are a diverse and multicultural group with different yet complementary practical skills, theoretical knowledge, and personal characteristics.
 Yet, the unifying agreement for our group is that *music is key*.
 We strongly believe in creative application of technology in musical performance and composition, communication, sound synthesis and music production.

+We are motivated, passionate, and eager to learn and play, and can't wait to share our *musical identities* with each other and the rest of the MCT students.

 # Team-members-bio
 ### Dmitry Vasilev
 Acoustical Engineer and musician.
 Recent graduate with a M.Sc. in acoustics and a passion for music.
 By participating in the MCT programme I aim to gain more knowledge about music technology and further strengthen my knowledge of musical programming and applications of machine learning in sound design and music cognition.